-The Department of Neurological Sciences has more than 100 faculty belonging to 12 sections and research laboratories as well as 25 APP and PAs.
+The Department of Neurological Sciences has more than 100 faculty belonging to 12 sections and research laboratories as well as 25 APPs.
+The hospital has 603 beds, and the neurology department has general, epilepsy, neuromuscular, neuroimmunology, stroke, and neurocritical care inpatient and consult services.
 Faculty members are actively engaged in clinical care, research and education of 50 residents and fellows.

 More about Rush University Medical Center:

 Rush University Medical Center is an academic medical center that encompasses a 669-bed hospital serving adults and children.
 In January 2012, Rush opened a new 376-bed hospital building, known as the Tower, which is part of the Medical Center’s major renovation of its campus.

 Rush University is home to one of the first medical colleges in the Midwest and one of the nation’s top-ranked nursing colleges, as well as graduate programs in allied health, health systems management and biomedical research.
 The Medical Center also offers more than 70 highly selective residency and fellowship programs in medical and surgical specialties and subspecialties.

 Rush is consistently ranked as one of the nation’s top hospitals by U.S. News & World Report.
 Rush is ranked in 7 of 16 categories in U.S. News & World Report's 2018–2019 “America's Best Hospitals” issue, and is one of the two top-ranked hospitals in Illinois overall.

 Rush was one of four hospitals in the country that the American Hospital Association honored for equity of care in June of 2018.